 ROLLING VS. STUFFING

-For on trail carrying, we carefully stuff our tent either directly into our pack, avoiding putting it next to hard items like cookware and careful not to snag it on anything sharp, or first into a stuff sack (especially when a tent is wet).
-The stuff method is undoubtedly faster and easier – it just requires a little attention so you don’t catch a bunch of twigs in the mesh as you go.
+The stuff method is undoubtedly faster and easier – it just requires a little attention, so you don’t catch a bunch of twigs in the mesh as you go.

 PROTECT YOUR TENT FROM DIRECT UV EXPOSURE

 When possible, set up your tent out of direct sunlight, maybe under a tree canopy or in the shadow of a rock wall.
-Over time, sun exposure will degrade the polyester or nylon fibers that make up the main tent fabric and can delaminate some waterproof coatings, rendering a rainfly less effective.
+Sun exposure degrades the polyester or nylon fibers that make up the main tent fabric and will delaminate some waterproof coatings.
+Over time, the material becomes less waterproof and more brittle.

 Tent Cleaning At Home

 Before you hit the trail, carefully inspect your tent.
-If a tent is stored damp or in a damp space, there’s a high probability it will harbor mold and mildew.
+If a tent is stored damp or in a damp space, it will harbor mold and mildew.
 This is an instance where the nose knows – you’ll almost certainly be able to smell the funk.
-Below are some general tips for spot cleaning and deodorizing your tent, and resealing its seams.
+Below are some general tips for spot-cleaning, deodorizing, and resealing its seams.

 Tempting as it may be, avoid using washing machines (especially older models with an agitator) and dryers as they stress the seams, zippers, and mesh of your tent.